neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

 ```
 > **Warning**
 >
 > The `import sleap` command may take some time to run (more than a minute).
-This is normal, and it should only happen the first time you import the module.
-Subsequent imports should be much faster.
+This is normal.
+Subsequent imports should be faster.

 If all is as expected, you can exit the Python interpreter, and then exit the GPU node
 ```python